Fracturing Systems | Frac Isolation on Coiled Tubing

 The Half-Straddle for low-rate fracs

 In formations with thin reservoirs and water-bearing zones nearby, it is usually best to complete with a large number of stages and smaller fracs to avoid the water.
 These smaller fracs—typically 10 bpm or less—can be pumped through the coiled tubing, making it easy to control frac height.
-It’s called the Half-Straddle casing-sleeve option, because it resembles a coiled-tubing straddle with only a lower seal (the resettable frac plug), while the upper seal is achieved by closing the annulus at the surface during the frac.
+It’s called the Half-Straddle casing-sleeve option, because it resembles a coiled-tubing straddle with only a lower seal (the multi-set bridge plug), while the upper seal is achieved by closing the annulus at the surface during the frac.
 In general, the Half-Straddle option is a highly efficient technique that reduces water use by as much as 50% and eliminates the need for high-pressure frac stack, because the coiled tubing contains all the frac forces.